 The first one is the primary reason that monitoring companies have switched to wireless.
 Their technicians no longer have to crawl through attics to run wiring for camera systems.
 My dad and I have done this before, and it is an all-day event to set up the security system this way.
 We sweated, we panted, we slipped up, and we drank beer and had a BBQ to celebrate our success after it was done.
 I can tell you from that experience alone, wireless is the way to go.

-Wireless systems pretty much set themselves up, all you have to do is place the cameras where you want them, and then turn them on.
+Wireless security camera systems pretty much set themselves up.
+All you have to do is place the cameras where you want them, and then turn them on.
 The software will automatically configure your cameras (if it is a quality system) and voila, you are online and viewing your home!
 You can hire a contractor to mount the cameras for you, or if you are a DIY handyman, they all utilize basic tools to mount your cameras anywhere in and out of the home.

 The added benefit of a wireless system means that a burglar cannot cut any wires to stop transmitting video.
 Now, the burglar could attempt to rip the camera off its mount and discard of it, but by the time they accomplish that, you would have received a notification for camera movement and been calling the police.